JasonSteving99/claro-lang/mdbook_docs/src/getting_started/getting_started.md

 ```
 $ ./create_claro_project.sh <project name>
 ```
+_Note: The below recording was made with [asciinema](https://asciinema.org/) - try pausing and copying any text._
 <script async id="asciicast-SsZNBSFJpmAHgnzEu7Bj29hRu" src="https://asciinema.org/a/SsZNBSFJpmAHgnzEu7Bj29hRu.js"></script>

 More details on using this script can be found at [tools/README.md](tools/README.md)